MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 For more information, see [Extents overview](kusto/management/extents-overview.md).

-## Metadata
+### Metadata

-Azure Data Explorer maintains metadata that describes the data, including the schema of each table, security policies, and policy objects for data ingestion, query, and background activities.
-For more information, see [Policies overview](kusto/management/policies.md).
+Azure Data Explorer maintains metadata that follows the same principals as data storage.

-Metadata follows the same principles as data storage, and resides in immutable Azure Blob storage artifacts.
 The only blob that isn't immutable is the "HEAD" pointer blob, which denotes the relevant storage artifacts for the latest metadata snapshot.
 This immutability provides all the advantages previously highlighted.

+The stored metadata includes the schema of each table, security policies, and policy objects for data ingestion, query, and background activities.
+For a list of such policies, see [Policies overview](kusto/management/policies.md).

 ## Indexing

-Indexes have been redesigned to increase their granularity, allowing evaluation of parts of the query based on the index without scanning the data.

 By default, Azure Data Explorer indexes all [string](kusto/query/scalar-data-types/string.md) and [dynamic](kusto/query/scalar-data-types/dynamic.md) columns.
 When a column shows high cardinality, meaning the unique values approach the number of records, the engine creates an inverted term index at the shard level.
 This approach allows multiple compute nodes to ingest data shards in parallel.

 The index maintains a low granularity, recording hit/miss details per block of about 1,000 records, rather than tracking each term individually.
 This optimization enables efficient skipping of infrequent terms, like correlation IDs, leading to faster query performance.
+However, the index is granular enough to allow for evaluation of parts of the query based on the index without scanning the data.

 The combination of low granularity and compact index size facilitates continuous background optimization of data shards.
 As small data shards are merged together, compression and indexing improve, ensuring efficient storage.
 This background merging activity keeps query latency low, especially for streaming data.
 Once data shards reach a certain size, only the indexes are merged, as they're small enough to enhance query performance without compromising efficiency.